 - In a small bowl, dissolve the Knox gelatin in 2 tbsp. cold water and set aside.

 - In a small saucepan, heat the cream cheese and celery soup over medium-low heat, stirring until smooth.

 - Remove saucepan from heat, add in the gelatin, and stir until well-blended.

 - Stir in the rest of the ingredients.

-- Pour into a mold and refrigerate for 3-4 hours or until firm.
+- Pour into an oiled mold and refrigerate for 3-4 hours or until firm.

 - Unmold and serve with crackers.